 - 7. SUPPORTS domestic abuse prevention programs that would require a physician, without fear of criminal or civil liability, to: - a.
 Note in the medical record suspected cases of child abuse, spouse/partner abuse, infirmed or elder abuse; - b.
 Report child, infirmed and elder abuse to the appropriate agencies as directed by law; - c.
 Comply with mandatory reporting of demographic information in regard to cases of domestic violence.
 (1996) - 8.
 OPPOSES mandatory reporting by health professionals of spouse or partner abuse that requires identifying individuals to outside agencies.
 (1996) - 9.
 ENCOURAGES health professionals to discuss with patients the legal and support services available to victims of domestic violence and to discuss safety planning.
 (1996) - 10.
 ENCOURAGES legislation and public health measures intended to prevent violence, which may include but are not limited to: - a.
 School-based conflict resolution, peer-mediation and mentoring programs; (1996) - b.
 Economic incentives for inner-city businesses; (1996) - c.
 Maintenance of affirmative action; (1996) - d.
 Increased resources for inner-city schools and adult education centers, including bilingual education.
 (1996) - e.
 School-based programs for violence prevention; (1996) - f.
 School- and community-based parenting education and support programs; (1996) - g.
 Hospital-based tertiary prevention programs, including violence prevention team intervention for trauma patients who have been victims of violence; (1996) - h.
 Population-based early childhood interventions modeled after successful programs such as Headstart.
-(1996) - 11.
+(1996) - i.
+Youth empowerment programs that teach youth skills needed to protect themselves against bullying including: sports programs, after-school programs, internships and employment opportunities among others.
+(2012) - 11.
 SUPPORTS measures which will reduce the effects of domestic violence on adults and children by: (1996) - a.
 Supporting programs aimed at reducing domestic violence, such as school-based Domestic Violence Prevention Programs; (1996) - b.
 Supporting federal and state programs that aid a person desiring to leave an abusive relationship, including housing assistance, battered women's shelters, Temporary Assistance to Needy Families (TANF) (2005), Women, Infants and Children and other social support services; - c.
 Supporting the availability of mental health services for children who have witnessed abuse; - d.
 Supporting the availability of mental health services for victims of abuse.
 (2006) - e.
 Supporting increased education of current and future health professionals concerning domestic violence and its effects on children, including increased funding for such programs; (2006) - f.
 Supporting increased education of current and future health care professionals to screen for and respond appropriately to patients who are victims of domestic violence, including increased funding for such programs; (2006) - g.
 Supporting nonpunitive aide services for households experiencing violence. - 12.
 URGES provision of culturally and linguistically appropriate support services and legal advocacy for all victims of domestic violence, regardless of economic status, legal status, political beliefs, cultural background, geographic position, race, creed, national origin, age, sex, sexual orientation and gender identity, physical handicap, mental handicap, or institutionalization for criminal, medical, or psychiatric reasons, and ENCOURAGES increased funding and programs for special needs and underserved groups.
 (2006)

-PRINCIPLES REGARDING DISABILITIES AND DISABLED PERSONS
+PRINCIPLES REGARDING PERSONS WITH DISABILITIES